 27 During this time some prophets came down from Jerusalem to Antioch.
 28 One of them, named Agabus, stood up and through the Spirit predicted that a severe famine would spread over the entire Roman world.
 (This happened during the reign of Claudius.)
 29 The disciples, as each one was able, decided to provide help for the brothers and sisters living in Judea.
 30 This they did, sending their gift to the elders by Barnabas and Saul.

-In this situation in Acts, the ‘new’ Gentile believers served the ‘older’ Jewish believers in a practical way, … and built a bridge.
+In this situation in Acts, the ‘new’ Gentile believers served the ‘older’ Jewish believers in a practical way, … and built a bridge through giving and service in love.
 The amazing wisdom of the Lord.

 Paul also spent a fair bit of his letters helping everyone understand the one church made up of both Jews and Gentiles (eg Ephesians 2, 3, Galatians).